 - That's it!
 You don't need to reboot, you don't to do anything else.
 Just press the Ctrl+Shift+Esc keys on your keyboard and enjoy the return of your good old friend:

-Now, refer to the following article: Get classic msconfig.exe back in Windows 10 and Windows 8.
+Tip: we have a standalone msconfig package here.
+Refer to the following article: Get classic msconfig.exe back in Windows 10 and Windows 8.

 How does it work: